IT’S CALLED SHOW BUSINESS…

 Every comic worth their salt understands this scene.
 They recognize its truth.
 Willie is absolutely right.
 Some words will get a laugh and some won’t.

 So let’s say you are actually funny.
 Controlling a room is something different again.
 Learning how to ride the laughs like a wave.
 Being able to ‘read’ a room and know – even as the words are coming out of your mouth – which of your material will work and what won’t, with that particular crowd on that particular day at that precise moment.
+What their limits are.
 Your timing.
 Your delivery.
 Your appearance.
 The tone of your voice.
 The tilt of your head.
 The way you phrase the words.

 One wrong step, one wrong assumption, can mean disaster.
 Get overly aggressive with a heckler or respond too meekly and you will lose the audiences trust.
 Misread their limits and they will turn on your like a pack of wild dogs; a slow guttural growl that quickly escalates into bared teeth and torn flesh.
 And a lack of future bookings, which is far worse.